-Excessive speed is one of the biggest killers on our roads.
-On average, 130 people die every year in New Zealand in speed-related crashes.
+Too much speed is one of the biggest killers on our roads.
+People die every year in Aotearoa in speed-related crashes.

 Remember, the faster you go, the more likely you are to be killed or seriously injured if you crash.

-You can ride at any speed under or equal to the limit, provided:
+You can drive at any speed under or equal to the limit, provided:

-If you are travelling slower than the speed limit and there are vehicles following you, you must:
+If you’re travelling slower than the speed limit and there are vehicles following you, you must:

-Don’t speed up on straight stretches of road to prevent following vehicles from passing you.
+Don’t speed up on straight stretches of road to prevent vehicles from passing you.

-You may ride slower than the speed limit shown, but you must be considerate towards any vehicles behind you.
+You may drive slower than the speed limit shown, but you must be considerate towards any vehicles behind you.

-You must ride slower than the limit if:
+You must drive slower than the limit if:

-The signs below mean that the maximum speed that you can travel at is 100km/h.
+These signs mean the maximum speed that you can travel at is 100km/h.

 When following other vehicles, remember that some vehicles have lower speed limits and you may have to adjust your speed.

-The signs below mean that you are coming up to a crash site.
-Slow down and ride at 20km/h or less until you have passed the crash site.
+These signs mean that you’re coming up to a crash, breakdown, fire or other emergency.
+Slow down and drive at 20km/h or less until you’ve passed the emergency site.

-The signs below will be displayed on school buses.
-If a school bus has stopped you must slow down and drive at 20km/h or less until you are well past (no matter which direction you are coming from) if:
+These signs are displayed on school buses.
+If a school bus has stopped, you must slow down and drive at 20km/h or less.
+This applies if:

-The signs below warn you that you are coming up to a tight curve or bend in the road.
-The number recommends a safe and comfortable speed to ride at around the curve – in this example the recommended speed is 35km/h.
+These signs warn you that you’re coming up to a tight curve or bend in the road.
+The number recommends a safe and comfortable speed to drive around the curve – in this example the recommended speed in good driving conditions is 35km/h.
 The arrows show which direction the curve goes.